-- (a) Whenever on duty or acting in an official capacity representing the department, employees shall display their department issued identification in a courteous manner to any person upon request and as soon as practical. - (b) Deputies or correctional officers working specialized assignments may be excused from the possession and display requirements when directed by their Division Commander.
+- (a) Whenever on duty or acting in an official capacity representing the department, employees shall display their department issued identification in a courteous manner to any person upon request and as soon as practical. - (b) Deputies working specialized assignments may be excused from the possession and display requirements when directed by their Division Commander.